spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/deployment-day2.md

 tags: ["edge"]
 ---

-Once you have built the Edge Installer ISO and the provider image, you can proceed to installation and Day-2 operations such as upgrading a cluster thereafter.
+Once you have built the Edge Installer ISO and have pushed the the provider image to an available registry, you can proceed to installation and Day-2 operations such as upgrading a cluster thereafter.
 Both the installation process and the upgrade process for Palette Edge with Trusted Boot are similar to those without Trusted Boot.

 This section discusses how to install Palette Edge with Trusted Boot and how to upgrade a cluster.